winster/springmultimodule/README.md

 2. Application - which has a webservice that invokes the method in StringTypeFinder with a list of strings.
 Also note that application module has a class PalindromeType which implements IType to detect a Palindrome string

-The expected behavior is that the result should consider all the implementations of IType.
+The expected behavior is that the result should consider all the implementations of IType in a given order

 ### How to bootstrap